inquizition/Algorithms/README.md

 A showcase of algorithms can be found here: [a relative link](main.ipynb)

 # Build
-Build the project with "cmake .." in build folder.
+Build the project with "cmake --build ." in build folder then do "cmake .." in build folder.

 # Tests
 Run tests with "make test" in the build folder.